capistrano/capistrano/documentation/advanced-features/ssh-kit/index.markdown

 An example setting a working directory, user and environment variable:

-{% prism ruby %}
+{% highlight ruby %}
 on roles(:app), in: :sequence, wait: 5 do within "/opt/sites/example.com" do
     # commands in this block execute in the
     # directory: /opt/sites/example.com
     as :deploy  do
       # commands in this block execute as the "deploy" user.